Contact: Tonya Lowentritt

 "The NASM re-accreditation is a significant affirmation of our standard of music instruction, performance, and productivity," Boulton said.
 "In short, it means everything to the value of our undergraduate and graduate degrees, as well as the commitment of our entire faculty."

-Boulton added that typically the accreditation process includes a self-evaluative description of the department; an on-site review by a team of evaluators; and a judgement by an accreditation decision-making body.
+Boulton added that typically the accreditation process includes a self-evaluative description of the department; an on-site review by a team of evaluators; and a judgment by an accreditation decision-making body.

 "The department is evaluated by NASM every 10 years and includes a site visit," he said.
 "Accreditation reviews focus on educational quality, institutional integrity and educational improvements."